695 - Albert Okura

 Sir.

-Every hamburger from now
+Sir, every hamburger from now

+until hundreds of years, honestly.
 The guy in front of me is having a stroke.

-He just houses the free ketchup.
+oh my god, he just houses the free ketchup,

 Jesus Christ.